 The stage of a cancer tells the doctor how far it has spread.
 It is important because doctors often decide on treatment according to the stage.
 They normally use a simple staging system for ovarian cancer.
 This system has four stages, numbered 1 to 4

 - Stage 1 ovarian cancer means the cancer is completely inside the ovaries, or just on the surface

 - Stage 2 means the cancer has grown outside the ovary or ovaries, but is within the area circled by the hip bones (the pelvis)

 - Stage 3 means the cancer has grown outside the pelvis into the abdominal cavity or there is cancer in the lymph nodes in the upper abdomen, groin or behind the womb

-- Stage 4 means the cancer has spread into other body organs such as the liver or lungs (if there is cancer on the surface of the liver but not within the liver itself, then the cancer is still stage 3)
+- Stage 4 means the cancer has spread into body organs further away, such as the liver or lungs.
+If there is cancer on the surface of the liver but not within the liver itself, then the cancer is still stage 3